-Office hours will be held according to the following schedule (starting on 02/13 and except on holidays):
+Office hours will be held according to the following schedule (starting on 02/12), except (1) on holidays; (2) if the UMass official schedule follows a different day of the week; or (3) when noted otherwise.

 Monday Tuesday Wednesday Thursday Friday

-8:30am-10:00am Xi Xi
+8:50am-9:50am Prithviraj

-9:30am-11:00am Bruno
+9:00am-10:00am Erfan Erfan Prithviraj

-11:00am-12:30pm Pracheta
+11:15am-12:30pm Bruno Bruno

-11:30am-1:00pm Pracheta
+12:00pm-1:00pm Khoshrav () Khoshrav

-2:00pm-5:00pm Saaduddin
+1:00pm-2:00pm Aline Aline

-4:00pm-5:30pm Aline Aline
+2:30pm-3:30pm Andrew Andrew

-If one of the TA's or the instructor needs to reschedule their office hours, an official announcement will be made on Moodle.
+If one of the TA's or the instructor needs to reschedule their office hours, an official announcement will be made on Canvas.
 All office hours will be in person unless noted otherwise.
 The Zoom link below will be used in cases when there is a particular reason a student cannot attend in person-for example, if they are sick or traveling-or if they made arrangements with the TA, in advance, to schedule a particular time to be helped via Zoom.